 Cheshunt Lakeside is an evolving scheme and we have taken on feedback throughout the consultation process from residents and stakeholders.
 To view the changes made between our July and October Consultation events, please see below:

-Since our October consultation we have made some more changes to the scheme including a further reduction in the height of buildings and the number of new homes.
-We will provide further details regarding the proposals as and when they are available.
+Since our October consultation we have made some further changes to the scheme including a reduction in the height of buildings and the number of new homes.
+Changes to the scheme include:

 Approximately 1,850 new homes, offering a mix of different apartment types